Excitons in mesoscopically reconstructed moir\'e heterostructures

-The variations in the PL intensity upon lateral displacement of the observation spot by a few microns are accompanied by representative changes in the spectral characteristics shown in Fig.~\ref{fig1}c.
-In the upper right and lower left bright corners of H- and R-type triangles marked by diamonds, the respective red and orange PL spectra in Fig.~\ref{fig1}c feature only one peak at $1.40$ and $1.33$~eV, with highest degrees of circular polarization and opposite signs in the $P_\mathrm{c}$ map of Fig.~\ref{fig1}b.
+The variations in PL intensity upon lateral displacement of the observation spot by a few microns are accompanied by changes in the spectral characteristics shown representatively in Fig.~\ref{fig1}d,e.
+In the upper right and lower left bright corners of H- and R-type triangles marked by diamonds (H1 and R1), the respective PL spectra feature only one peak at $1.40$ and $1.33$~eV, with highest degrees of circular polarization and opposite signs in the $P_\mathrm{c}$ map of Fig.~\ref{fig1}c.
 These spectral signatures jointly suggest that both H and R triangles exhibit areas that can be at least as large as the optical spot yet entirely dominated by the respective triplet and singlet interlayer excitons in \Hh and \RX registries.
-Given the finite twist angle in our moir\'e sample, the absence of PL contributions from all other registries is striking.
+Given the finite twist angle in our sample, the absence of PL contributions from all other registries is striking.

-The signatures of bright spots are contrasted on sample positions with low PL, labelled by circles in the PL map and shown as wine and purple traces in Fig.~\ref{fig1}c.
+The signatures of bright spots are contrasted on sample positions with low PL, labelled by circles in the PL map (H2 and R2) and shown as brown and purple traces in Fig.~\ref{fig1}d,e.
 At the expense of simple single-peak spectra, the PL is structured and spectrally dispersed over $100$~meV on the low and high energy sides of the solitary peaks of triplet \Hh and singlet \RX interlayer excitons.
 On dark spots and under identical excitation conditions, the integrated PL is typically much lower (note the scaling factor of $50$ and $5$ for H- and R-type spectra), and $P_\mathrm{c}$ is reduced in its absolute value though preserved in sign.
 These characteristics, indicative of moir\'e effects \cite{Tran2019,Brotons-Gisbert2020,Forg2021}, evolve into a series of spectrally narrow peaks at reduced excitation powers, signifying interlayer exciton localization in moir\'e quantum dots \cite{Seyler2019,Brotons-Gisbert2020}.
-The energy-reducing moir\'e pockets in H-type HBL is in stark conflict with quantum-dot features on the high energy side of \RX.
+This scenario of energy-reducing moir\'e pockets in H-type HBL is in stark conflict with quantum-dot features on the high energy side of $R_h^X$.